--  Rigorous - □ Develops key content or academic thinking skills - □ Length is appropriate for the purpose - □ Format allows for interaction - □ Balanced perspective or multiple viewpoints - ⊠ Culturally relevant - Academic thinking skills are necessary for comprehension of this text. - This text contains content that is of high interest to students.
+- ⊠ Rigorous - Develops key content or academic thinking skills - ☑ Length is appropriate for the purpose - □ Format allows for interaction - □ Balanced perspective or multiple viewpoints - □ Culturally relevant - This text is rigorous because it provides an opportunity for students to experience productive struggle. - The length of this text allows students to engage in all phases of the critical reading process within 1-2 class periods.